ysonggit/CarND-Behavioral-Cloning-P3/writeup_report.md

 Model saved as nvidia_model_batch_32_epoch_7_1542728717.h5
 ```

 I plot the train set loss and the validation set loss below.
 The training set loss looks good because it decreases as the epochs increase.
 But the validation set loss does not change much.
+Unfortunately, I am not able to find the root cause why the validation set loss does not decrease as epochs increase.
 ![loss plot][image4]

 I implemented and verified the algorithm of Darien Martinez [4] and feel very surprised that the model does a great job of driving the car after only 3 epochs of training.